 Careers Education, Information, Advice and Guidance

-Careers education, information, advice and guidance (CEIAG) supports our students during activities which enable them to gain a deeper understanding of themselves as they move through school life and beyond.
+Preparation for future transitions should be smooth and well informed to facilitate effective career management.
+CEIAG supports our students during activities which enable them to gain a deeper understanding of themselves as they move through school life and beyond.
 They gain knowledge of the options that may be available to them in order to make realistic career decisions.
 A comprehensive and progressive CEIAG programme supporting the choice of education and employment pathways whilst considering individual skills, attributes and beliefs, thereby promoting sustainable employability throughout future working lives.

 Effective careers education and guidance has the capacity to make a positive contribution to the well-being of individuals, their families and their communities; aiding social and economic growth.
 By engaging students, teachers, parents and the local community we aim to enable our students to fulfil their potential and to achieve a successful future.

 |The World of Work: what contact do students have?|

 |Faculties Contribution||STEM (Science, Technology, Engineering, Maths)||Working with businesses|

 |Year 9||Take your child to work day|

 |Enterprise events & activities||Year 7||Mini Enterprise|

 |Year 8||Careers & Employability|